Like carers from other communities, they are often ‘hidden carers’.

 You don’t need to live with the person who is unwell, be the main source of care and support, or receive a payment to be considered a carer – you just need to help someone who needs care.

-Am I A Mental Health Carer?
+Am I A Young Carer?

 Barriers Young Carers Might Face